 Eligible applicants include Orange County city and county agencies such as planning departments, public works agencies, recreational departments, etc. Third parties, such as water and wastewater public entities, environmental resource organizations, nonprofit 501(c) environmental institutions, and homeowners associations cannot act as the lead agency for a proposed project; however, these agencies can jointly apply with a city and/or the County of Orange.
 Approximately $57.5 million was made available through the Early Action Plan (EAP) expenditures.

 Approximate costs associated with typical structural storm water BMPs that might be implemented as reasonably foreseeable methods of compliance are provided below.
 Cost estimates may vary widely, with retrofitting structural BMPs typically requiring more costs.
-Cost estimates provided by Caltrans’ BMP Pilot Retrofit Pilot Program were from BMPs retrofitted on existing state-owned land (Table 7, below).
+Cost estimates provided by Caltrans’ BMP Pilot Retrofit Pilot Program were from BMPs retrofitted on existing State-owned land (Table 7, below).

 Table 7.
 From Caltrans 2004.
 Cost of BMP Technologies (Retrofit)